What is profit sharing?

 An employer must also stipulate in writing how it will distribute contributions to employees.
 And companies may exclude employees from the plan who are 21 or younger or who have worked for the company for less than one year.

-Finally, as an employee, it’s important to note that funds can be withdrawn from a profit-sharing plan at age 59½.
+As an employee, it’s important to note that funds can be withdrawn from a profit-sharing plan at age 59½.
 Any money pulled from the plan before that age is subject to a 10 percent penalty.

 Pros and cons of profit-sharing plans